AI & Agents

 A must-have for coding agents and CI/CD automation.

-4. Postgres (Database Access)
+4. SQL Toolkit (Database Access)

-Direct SQL access for data analysis agents.
+Direct SQL access for data analysis agents across SQLite, PostgreSQL, and MySQL.

 5. Slack (Team Communication)